Washington State Jewish Archives

-The WSJA collections are preserved in climate-controlled storage at UW Allen Library Special Collections for scholarly research and public access where Ryan A. Donaldson, WSJA Collections Strategy Manager & Archivist, jointly administer the archives program with UW Libraries Special Collections staff.
+The WSJA collections are preserved in climate-controlled storage at UW Allen Library Special Collections for scholarly research and public access where the WSJHS jointly administers the archives program with UW Libraries Special Collections staff.

 The WSJA Photograph Collections are comprised of over 350 individual collections containing approximately 4000 photographs.
 Collections have been donated over time by Jewish families, businesses, organizations, and congregations.
 The photographs document the history of Washington State's Jewish communities but also provide abundant source material for Jewish history in general.

 There are over 470 oral histories in the Washington State Jewish Archives and the majority are available online.
 The oral histories include interviews with early immigrants and refugees, businessmen and women, artists, political figures in the Jewish community, and many others throughout Washington State, providing a valuable resource for researchers from a variety of fields.